friesenlab/ideonella-azotifigens_DSMZ21438/README.md

 **Data**

-Raw and quality controls reads, assemblies, and annotations are also at Open Science Framework (OSF) repo [link](https://osf.io/r9y3g/).<br />
+Raw and quality controls reads, assemblies, and annotations are also at Open Science Framework (OSF) repo[link](https://osf.io/r9y3g/)<br />
-NCBI GenBank BioProject number is PRJNA550449. [link](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA550449/)
+NCBI GenBank BioProject number is PRJNA550449[link](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA550449/)

 The informatics point-of-contact for this project is [Dr. Richard Allen White III](https://github.com/raw937).<br />
 If you have any questions or feedback, please feel free to get in touch by email.
 Dr. Richard Allen White III - raw937@gmail.com.  <br />